josepe99/biller/LOGIN_README.md

-# POS System Authentication with Server Actions
+# Biller Authentication with Server Actions

 This document provides information about the server action-based authentication system for the POS application.